prisso/nisumApp/README.md

 I've defined some interfaces for Storage and Search services.
 Finally, implemented the required classes.
 Two of three test are passed.
 I must continue to resolve the issues in the RemoteSearchServiceTest.

+The issue was fixed and the tests ends successfully now.
+A new test was introduced for empty term.